 - Orders on behalf of Clients of CAW SA (including those of its Dutch branch) are all executed through CAW FG.
-The best execution policy consequently applies to the same extent to all orders on behalf of Clients within the CAW group. - For orders on behalf of Clients executed over the counter, CAW ensures the fairness of the price offered to Clients by applying to Clients the price at which CAW executed the order on the market based on the c.
-Special situations
+The best execution policy consequently applies to the same extent to all orders on behalf of Clients within the CAW group. - For orders on behalf of Clients executed over the counter, CAW ensures the fairness of the price offered to Clients by applying to Clients the price at which CAW executed the order on the market based on the principles described in this policy.